QSPI to PXE/tftp boot

 KERNEL image.fit

-Each host computer may have different steps to setup TFTP servers.
+Each host computer might have different steps to set up TFTP servers.

-With a Windows host, this guide have been tested with using SolarWinds’ TFTP server.
-Please note that Windows’ firewall settings may need to be adjusted to allow TFTP servers.
+With a Windows host, this guide has been tested with using the SolarWinds’ TFTP server.
+Windows’ firewall settings might need to be adjusted to allow for TFTP servers.

-With a Ubuntu host, this guide was tested using tftpd-hpa package.
+With an Ubuntu host, this guide was tested using tftpd-hpa package.

-You are free to use other TFTP server programs that works.
+You are free to use other TFTP server programs that work.

 Make sure that the Starter Kit has the latest bootfw for the tool version in QSPI.
-Power on the Starter Kit, it will boot from the boot images in QSPI.
-Observe serial port output on the computer with serial port connection.
-Press “enter” at u-boot to enter u-boot command line.
-On u-boot command line, set serverip variable to that of tftp server:
+Power on the Starter Kit; it will boot from the boot images in QSPI.
+Observe the serial port output on the computer with the serial port connection.
+Press “enter” at U-Boot to enter the U-Boot command line.
+On the U-Boot command line, set serverip variable to that of tftp server:

 setenv serverip <host ip>

-Note that by default, saveenv is not enabled in u-boot.
-This means that serverip will need to be set up every re-boot.
+NOTE: By default, saveenv is not enabled in U-Boot.
+This means that serverip will need to be set up every reboot.

 The following step is optional.
-Verify connection to the server:
+Verify the connection to the server:

 dhcp # setup Ethernet and ip address on target, this is done automatically during PXE booting